Perturbative diagonalization for time-dependent strong interactions: Time-dependent Schrieffer-Wolff Transformation (SWT)

-Here $\hat{V}_{\text{OD},j}^{(j)}(t)$ denotes the leading off-diagonal term at $\mathcal{O}(\lambda^{j})$ in the perturbation series, and includes the terms generated by the action of lower-order time-dependent transformations on $V(t)$ \cite{Supplement}.
 It is worthwhile to note that typical methods of perturbative diagonalization develop corrections at different orders by expanding a single generator as a series in $\lambda$, i.e. $\hat{S}^{(M)}(t) = \exp[\sum_{n=1}^{M-1} \lambda^{n}G^{(n)}(t)]$, which leads to a set of coupled differential equations for generators $G^{(n)}(t)$ ($n\geq 3 $) for explicitly time-dependent interactions \cite{Malekakhlagh2020}.
-On the other hand, the construction presented here allows cancellation of the inertial term at each order in $\lambda$ {\it independently}, greatly simplifying the construction of higher-order generators \cite{Supplement}.
+On the other hand, the construction presented here allows cancellation of the derivative term at each order in $\lambda$ {\it independently} since the orders are tracked by updating the off-diagonal contribution at each step, which greatly simplifies the equations of motion for higher-order generators [see appendix~\ref{app:SWT}].